 Information on 18 key SDG data points is enriched by actual human stories and backed up by a full report.
 Great stuff.
 The graphs project each issue's future trajectory under different funding scenarios.
 Bill and Melinda exhort us, one and all, to keep believing in and funding development that is rational, scientific, evidence-based and data-driven.
 A summary of their spin is "There are major problems in the world, but we're going in the right direction and if we keep it going by continuing to invest in aid and development we'll solve it all".
 They leave a "we can do this" hum hanging in the air.

-The narrative goes like this: Ethiopian women die in childbirth because of infections, few resources, poor education and poor facilities.
+Their Ethiopian Maternal mortality narrative goes like this: Ethiopian women die in childbirth because of infections, few resources, poor education and poor facilities.
 They need clean health centres and well trained birth attendants.
 We can solve all this with the tools of Gatesian development (aka the tools of modernity) computers, microscopes, data and graphs.
 Its Men against Microbes, its technical and its optimistic.
 See it all in one image above (from a video on the page that unpacks the story behind the Ethiopian maternal mortality data).
 The Gates have donated generously to this fantastic (on one level) modern project.
 Here they are on their site summarizing the narrative in 100 seconds- doing exactly what, at the bottom of their home-page, they suggest we should all do:

 "It is a fact that disease and poverty are solvable.
 We invite everyone to focus on the solvable part of the equation."

 Its all good isn't it, One of the world'd wealthiest men using that wealth for the good of all?
 He shows what can be done and tells me to focus there.
 Yes, but.....Telling me where to focus also tells me where not to.
-Disease and poverty yes but Bill and Melinda implicitly say don't look at people, power politics, structural inequality and unjust relationships- that's unsolvable say Bill and Melinda.
-I felt their narrative dragging my eyes from where I think they should be to where they want me to look.
+Disease and poverty yes but Bill and Melinda implicitly say don't look at people, power politics, structural inequality and unjust relationships.
+That's unsolvable say Bill and Melinda.
+I felt their narrative dragging my eyes from where I think they should be to where they want them to be.
 Their presentation reminded me of Max Roser's "Life is Getting Better in 5 charts" (analyzed here.)- exuding optimism and excluding most of what I think matters.
 Nothing is unsolvable or unchangeable its just what we decide we want to change and how hard we're prepared to try.
 An unjust world order is definitely not in the Gates sights, and I feel they don't want it in mine.
 I began to think about where corralling development into tight technical spaces comes from and why.

 That was yesterday.
 Where I have come to today is seeing these optimistic lets-keep-going-in-the-direction-we-are stories coming from people and institutions in deck-chairs on the Titanic's top deck.
 The world direction and structure suits them quite well so they only permit some tinkering with some of the most obvious and uncomfortable results of that structure.
 By presenting the world order as unchangeable they want to restrict change to the tight technical space they construct.
 To switch metaphors, the authors of these stories invite painters to change the outward appearance of the "tower without staircases"* which houses humanity, but they don't want architects and builders changing the way its built.